Carterjamesq/grpress-wordpress-theme/README.md

 ## License

-This theme is licensed under the [License Name] License.
-See [LICENSE file] for more details.
+This theme is free licensed.

 ## Support